miket7f/miket7f.github.io/pages/Introduction to Advanced Model Rocketry.md

 ## Level 1 - Model Rocketry
 People all over the world are building and launching model rockets.

-In conventional model rocketry, a rocket must only accomplish two goals: reach a certain altitude and recover successfully.
+In conventional model rocketry, the success of a model rocket launch is usually determined by the altitude that is reached.

 The reached altitude is largely dependent on the following three aspects: the engine, the weight, and the aerodynamic shape of the vehicle.
-In rocketry, these three aspects must be matched to the mission that should be accomplished.
+These aspects must be matched to each other for a conventional model rocket flight to be successful.

 ### Weight
 As you probably know there is a force that is acting on every object on Earth that is called the gravitational force.